ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

 ### Configuring Git ###

-The first time you use `git` you need to tell it who you are: this information will be the user information in the commit history.
+The first time you use `git` you need to tell it who you are: this information will be the user information in the commit history. (*Use your own name and email address!*)

 ~~~
 git config --global user.name "Darth Vader"